Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 You are always considered to be under the effects of your [Blade Dance] so long as you are not wearing heavy armour or wielding a heavy weapon.

-Also, when you take the **:rsc-a: Attack**{ .rsc } action while in your [Blade Dance], you make one additional attack as part of that action.
+Also, when you take the **:rsc-a: Attack**{.rsc} action while in your [Blade Dance], you make one additional attack as part of that action.

 [Blade Dance]: #level-3-blade-dance
 [Spellsunder]: index.md#level-9-spellsunder